I get it January of the New year and a rush to get those goals underway. How will we get there if we don’t get those goals locked away.

 To rid yourself of a bad habit it’s best to cut it off at the source and eliminate the cues of that behaviour.
-An example of that is I’m a scroller on my phone so to get work done I have to put my phone in another room or in a draw.
+An example of that is I’m a scroller on my phone so to get work done I have to put my phone in another room or in a drawer.

-If junk food is your habit don’t buy it so you don’t see it sitting in your fridge or pantry.
+If junk food is your habit, don’t buy it so you don’t see it sitting in your fridge or pantry.

 How long does it take to form a habit?

 Doing one habit (action) over and over leads to physical changes in our brain.
 Our brain actually gets bigger.
 We need to keep doing these repetitions for these actions to stick.
 Most of our bad habits are repeated over and over so we need to put the reps in (like my tea and chocolate) to create that new habit.
 Most of us start a new habit and don’t see immediate results and then we stop.
 Habits need to persist long enough to be automatic.